 CyberpowerPC have released yet another version of the popular GXiVR8020 series of prebuilt gaming computers, which we’re going to review – the Gamer Xtreme VR GXiVR8020A3.
 In this review we’ll take a closer look at this computer’s hardware and what’s changed from it’s previous releases (both the GXiVR8020A2 and GXiVR8020A which we’ve reviewed previously).

 Note: There are several versions of this PC which have been released by CyberpowerPC.
-This review is for the GXiVR8020A3 model, which has near identical hardware to the latest model GXiVR8020A4 which is just lacking an optical drive (as of November 2017).
-The difference between the GXiVR8020A3 and GXiVR8020A4 is just the exterior computer case, and the A4 model doesn’t include an optical drive while the A3 model does.
+This review is for the GXiVR8020A3 model, which appears to have been discontinued (as of June 2018).
+The GXiVR8020A5 is the current selling model and the difference between the GXiVR8020A3 and GXiVR8020A5 includes the computer case, processor, and the A5 model doesn’t include an optical drive while the A3 model does.
 For other versions, see our reviews below:

 - CyberpowerPC GXiVR8020A5 Review

 CyberpowerPC are becoming more and more popular with their prebuilt gaming computer options, but we’ve been disappointed with their lower-end offerings like the GUA3100A and GUA880 before.
 That all changed when we started reviewing their GXiVR8020 series though, so let’s take a closer look at the GXiVR8020A3 and find out what’s new in this updated version.

 Overview: CyberpowerPC Gamer Xtreme VR GXiVR8020A3